31st Infantry Division (Wehrmacht): Formation

-The division was created on 1 October 1936 recruited from the Braunschweig region of north-central Germany within Wehrkreis XI.
-The division was established with three infantry regiments of three battalions each.
-The divisional emblem was a standing lion.
+The division was formed on 1 October 1936, recruited from the Braunschweig region in north-central Germany within Wehrkreis XI.
+It was initially organized with three infantry regiments, each consisting of three battalions.
+The division's emblem was a standing lion.

 Operations

-The division saw combat under the command of Generalleutnant (Major General) Rudolf Kaempfe during the invasion of Poland in 1939 as part of the Tenth Army's XVI Motorised Corps, which included a role for the division in the drive on Warsaw.
+Under the command of Generalleutnant (Major General) Rudolf Kaempfe, the division participated in the invasion of Poland in 1939 as part of the Tenth Army's XVI Motorised Corps, playing a key role in the advance on Warsaw.
 After a reorganisation it then participated in heavy fighting during the invasion of France and the Low Countries in 1940, as part of XI Corps and the Sixth Army of Army Group B.

 In June 1941 it took part in the invasion of the Soviet Union as part of General der Panzertruppe (Lieutenant General) Heinz Guderian's Panzergruppe 2. of Army Group Centre.
 The 31st Division initially fought in battles for Białystok and Minsk.
 During the battle for Smolensk which commenced on 17 July 1941, the division was part of Generaloberst (General) Maximilian von Weichs's 2nd Army, as part of the XII Corps.

 It was also involved in fighting at Bryansk, and was engaged in the failed attempt to encircle Tula southeast of Moscow (in late 1941).
 Other bitter fighting fell to the 31st Division in the winter of 1941/42.
-Generaloberst Walter Model's 9th Army, XLVI Panzer Corps, in the Kursk area in 1943 where it took part in rear-guard skirmishes in the Middle Dnieper area of the Ukraine.
+Generaloberst Walter Model's 9th Army, XLVI Panzer Corps, in the Kursk area in 1943 where it took part in rear-guard skirmishes in the Middle Dnieper area of Ukraine.
 It was almost completely annihilated to the east of Minsk in June/July 1944.
 Its commanding officer, Generalleutnant Willifrank Ochsner, was taken prisoner along with most of the remaining troops.